mikey-no/niginx.docker/README.md

 * Does not use my nginx.conf file (commented out)
 * Not ready for production (no loggings, ssh access via another container etc)
 * Lots of configuration commented out

+## Versioning

+When this becomes relavent...
+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+#Reference

+[Deploying nginx with docker] (https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/)

 # Copyright